sara-nl/griddocs/source/Pages/Service/system_specifications/dcache_specs.rst

 Disk storage
 ============

-We currently (January 2016) have ~8 petabyte of disk storage capacity.
+We currently (July 2017) have ~10 petabyte of disk storage capacity.
 This space is divided over several pool groups.
 These pool groups are for disk only data, t1d1 data (disk data with a tape replica) and for online caching of tape only data.

 .. _dCache-specs-tape: